Frequently Asked Questions

 Students participate in terms abroad and foreign exchanges in Asia (China, India, Japan, Russia, Vietnam), Europe (Belgium, Czech Republic, England, France, Germany, Ireland, Greece, Italy, The Netherlands, Spain), North America (Canada), Oceania (Australia, Fiji) and South America (Argentina and Brazil).
 If you have questions or concerns about travel and re-entry, visit the webpages of Union's Advisory Council on Global Affairs.

 In addition, mini-terms are offered during winter and summer breaks.
 During summer 2015 and 2016 students went to mini-terms in China and Poland.
 During December 2016 students went to mini-terms in Argentina, Bali, Egypt, New Zealand, South Africa, and Spain.
-During the winter break, there are also opportunities to study in the U.S., including mini-terms in Louisiana (annually), the American South (the Civil Rights Public History Mini-Term every odd year) and New Hampshire (the New Hampshire Presidential Primary Mini-Term every four years) .
+During the winter break, there are also opportunities to study in the U.S., including mini-terms in Louisiana (Community Engagement), the American South (the Civil Rights Public History Mini-Term every odd year) and New Hampshire (the New Hampshire Presidential Primary Mini-Term every four years) .

 What are the application deadlines?